 Note: These preliminary data are provided for illustrative purposes.
 Numbers are subject to change based on final data analyses.
 Data courtesy of ESCALATES, the EvidenceNOW independent national evaluator under AHRQ grant number R01HS023940-01.
 For more information about the national evaluation, visit: www.escalates.org.

 Updates on Key Project Components

 Each participating practice will receive a 1-year intervention consisting of:

-- Baseline and monthly performance feedback and coaching.
-Lessons learned from high performingpractices will be disseminated to all practices to helpthem improve performance.
+- Baseline and quarterly performance feedback and biweekly coaching.
+Lessons learned from high performing practices will be disseminated to all practices to help them improve performance.

-- Academic detailing (expert consultation) visits with practice clinicians and staff that involve conversations about findings from evidence, what the practice is currently doing, and lessons learned from high performing practices.
+- Academic detailing (expert consultation) visits, at the start and midpoint of the intervention, with practice clinicians and staff that involve conversations about findings from evidence, what the practice is currently doing, and lessons learned from high performing practices.
 These conversations will lead to a quality improvement plan.

-- Practice facilitation, in which practice enhancement assistants become temporary members of the practices, acting as change agents to facilitate tailored solutions though plan-do-study-act quality improvement cycles.
+- Practice facilitation, in which practice enhancement assistants become temporary members of the practices, acting as change agents to facilitate tailored solutions through Plan-Do-Study-Act (PDSA) quality improvement cycles.

 - Community-level interventions, such as smoking quit line referral and blood pressure medication assistance programs, in selected counties to encourage patients to address CVD risk factors.

-The cooperative is using a geographic stepped-wedge design, in which practices are randomized by county and stratified by geographic quadrant to four waves of 58–72 practices, with each wave beginning 2 months after the previous wave.
-A second randomization will assign practices to work first on either (1) smoking cessation and blood pressure control or (2) lipid management and low-dose aspirin, switching to the other two after 6 months.
+The Cooperative is using a geographic stepped-wedge design, in which practices are randomized by county and stratified by geographic quadrant into four waves of 58–72 practices, with each wave beginning a few weeks after the previous wave.
+A second randomization assigns practices to work first on either smoking cessation and blood pressure control or lipid management and low-dose aspirin, switching to the other pair after 6 months.